Careers at Whitworth

 Founded in 1890, Whitworth has consistently ranked among the top regional colleges and universities in the West.
-Whitworth University has an enrollment of more than 3,000 students and offers more than 100 undergraduate and graduate degree programs.
+Whitworth University has an enrollment of nearly 3,000 students and offers more than 100 undergraduate and graduate degree programs.
 With strong liberal arts undergraduate and graduate programs, Whitworth unites a robust commitment to Christian mission and service, academic rigor and care for students.

 Whitworth University's 200-acre campus of red-brick buildings and tall pines offers a beautiful, inviting and secure learning environment.
 More than $125 million in campus improvements have been made in recent years.

 A community of committed Christian faculty and staff employees carries out the university's mission "to provide its diverse student body an education of the mind and heart," equipping its graduates "to honor God, follow Christ and serve humanity."

 In compliance with the amendments to the federal Clery Act concerning annual security reports, all potential job applicants are free to view Whitworth University's annual Campus Security Report.
 The annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by Whitworth University and on public property within or immediately adjacent to and accessible from campus.
 The report also includes institutional policies concerning campus security and local law enforcement, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault and other matters.
 You will find the Campus Security Report on the university website, or you can obtain a copy by contacting the Whitworth Security Services Department at 509.777.3712.